Staffordshire Bull Terrier Temperament & Personality Guide

 - Lifespan: 12-14 yrs

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Staffordshire Bull Terriers have particular requirements based on their medium size, light shedding level, and genetic predispositions to hip dysplasia and cataracts.
+Practical Staffordshire Bull Terriers care is shaped by three things: medium size, light shedding, and a known predisposition to hip dysplasia and cataracts.

 Exercise Demands